MuhannedAmged/Shader-Studio/README.md

-# ✨ Shader Studio
+# ✨ Shader Studio - Interactive Procedural Shader Generator

-Shader Studio is a high-performance, interactive web application for creating, customizing, and exporting stunning procedural shaders.
-Built with React, Three.js, and GLSL, it provides a seamless experience for artists and developers to explore the beauty of mathematical patterns.
+**Shader Studio** is a high-performance, professional-grade interactive web application designed for creating, customizing, and exporting stunning **procedural shaders** and **generative art**.
+Built with **React**, **Three.js**, and **GLSL**, it offers a powerful suite of tools for artists, developers, and creative coders to explore the intersection of mathematics and visual design.

 ![Shader Studio Preview](./public/preview.png)